-- 1.4.1 If any person, with the exception of public water suppliers, violates a cease and desist order issued by the District pursuant to Neb.
+- 1.4.1 If any person violates a cease and desist order issued by the District pursuant to Neb.
 Rev. Stat. § 46-707 the District may seek judicial enforcement of the order, including assessment of civil penalties pursuant to Neb.
-Rev. Stat. § 46-745. - 1.4.2 Any person, with the exception of public water suppliers, who violates any cease and desist order issued by the District pursuant to Neb.
+Rev. Stat. § 46-745. - 1.4.2 Any person who violates any cease and desist order issued by the District pursuant to Neb.
 Rev. Stat. § 46-707 or any control, rules, or regulations adopted by a natural resources district in relation to a management area shall also be subject to the imposition of penalties imposed through the controls adopted by the District, including, but not limited to, having any allocation of water granted or irrigated acres certified by the District reduced in whole or in part.
 Before the District takes any action, notice and hearing shall be provided to such person